-Our inclusive approach serves a diverse community of learners through tailoring of curriculum, instructional differentiation and small group intervention or extension.
+Our inclusive approach serves a diverse community of learners through tailoring of curriculum, instructional differentiation, and small-group intervention or extension.

-At the core of Meridian School’s learning approach is the idea of flexible learning groups.
+At the core of Meridian’s learning approach is the idea of flexible learning groups.
 Flexible learning groups are utilized throughout the school to foster learning.
-They are organized for a variety of purposes: topic interest, learning or presentation style, and for skill-building or enrichment.
+They are organized for a variety of purposes: topic interest, learning, or presentation style, and for skill-building or enrichment.
 At the beginning of each unit, all grade level teams meet with their grade level’s learning specialist to review learning targets and decide how to meet the needs of each learner.
 This teaching team then develops a plan to tailor the instruction of the flexible learning groups, which includes classroom-based groups.
 The role of each teaching team member may change from time to time as learning goals change.
 Flexibility is the key to this system of instruction.